ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 and the interfaces between these protocols and applications in {{application-interface}}.

 A Transport Services system exposes an interface to different Transport Services to applications.
 Further, a Transport Services system maps the Transport Service that an application has requested to a specific protocol stack, including transport protocols and security protocols.
-The security protocols included in survey represent a superset of functionality and features a Transport Services system may need to support, both internally and externally (via an API) for applications {{?I-D.ietf-taps-arch}}.
+The security protocols included in this survey represent a superset of functionality and features a Transport Services system may need to support, both internally and externally (via an API) for applications {{?I-D.ietf-taps-arch}}.
 Ubiquitous IETF protocols such as (D)TLS, as well as non-standard protocols such as gQUIC, are included despite overlapping features.
 As such, this survey is not limited to protocols